fengyuanchen/cropperjs/docs/guide/README.md

 Cropper.js is a series of web components for image cropping.

-- **What is the different between Cropper.js 1.0 and Cropper.js 2.0?**
+- **What is the difference between Cropper.js 1.0 and Cropper.js 2.0?**

 | Type | Cropper.js 1.0 | Cropper.js 2.0 |
 | --- | --- | --- |